Chemistry Chair, Professor of Chemistry

 Chair of Biochemistry, Marilyn Dawson Sarles, M.D.
 Professor of Chemistry

-The primary research goal of Professor Chen's interdisciplinary research group is to use materials chemistry to understand and impart important surface phenomena, such as wetting and bio-compatibility of polymeric and inorganic substrates.
+The primary research goal of Wei Chen's interdisciplinary research group is to use materials chemistry to understand and impart important surface phenomena, such as wetting and bio-compatibility of polymeric and inorganic substrates.
 The selected projects are contemporary, relevant in the field, and feasible for undergraduate researchers and to use the tools of organic, analytical, bio-, physical chemistry.

 G22D Carr Laboratory